RubyMoney/money-rails/README.md

     $ gemstash setup
     Where should files go? [~/.gemstash]
     Cache with what?
 [MEMORY, memcached]
+    What database adapter?
+[SQLITE3, postgres]
     Checking that cache is available
+    Checking that database is available
     You are all setup!

 Starting your gemstash server is easy: